Steam-Headless/docker-steam-headless/README.md

 # Headless Steam Service

 Play your games in the browser with audio.
 Connect another device and use it with Steam Remote Play.
+Easily deploy a Steam Docker instance in seconds.

 ## Features:
 - Full video/audio noVNC web access to a Xfce4 Desktop